This is a review of the Vanguard exchange-traded fund (ETF) also known as VYMI.

 What Is An ETF?

-First of all, an ETF is a collection of securities, such as stocks.
-An ETF tracks an underlying index.
+An ETF is a collection of securities, such as stocks.
+Also, ETFs track an underlying index.

 An ETF is traded on an exchange just like an individual stock.
 So, the price of an ETF’s shares changes throughout the trading day.

 Since an ETF is a collection of securities, it provides instant diversification.
-This is especially important due to the challenges of international investing.
+This is especially important due to the challenges of investing internationally.

 VYMI Stock ETF Tracks An Index